sackrin/schemaly/README.md

     // You can stack sanitizers to apply sanitizing layers
     // Sanitizers can be async so you can sanitize against api endpoints if you like
     sanitizers: SanitizeAll([
-        // A simple sanitizer is bundled with fissionjs
+        // A simple sanitizer is bundled with schemaly
         // It allows your to do basic sanitization
         // It is probably a good idea to create your own SimpleSanitizer({ filters: ['trim|upper_case'] })